 To achieve optimal firing and the highest possible effect, it is important to make sure that the air supply is used correctly.
 As a general rule, the secondary air is to be used to control the fire to ignite the flue gases.
 This produces a high effect and keeps the glass panel completely clear of soot as the secondary air "washes" down over it.
-Please note that the stove will, naturally, produce soot if the secondary air intake is closed completely.
+Please note that the stove will, naturally, produce soot if both the start-up mechanism and secondary air intakes are closed completely.
 This will prevent oxygen from being drawn into the stove, and the viewing window and other parts will become covered with soot.
 If this situation is combined with firing with wet wood, the build-up of soot can become so thick and sticky that the sealing rope can, for example, become detached when the door is opened the next day.